solidusio/solidus_starter_frontend/README.md

 ```

 These commands will install the gem globally and copy this project's views,
-assets, routes and controllers to your project.
-You can change easily anything
+assets, routes, controllers, and specs to your project.
+You can change easily
-that we created; this gives you a lot of freedom of customization.
+anything that we created; this gives you a lot of freedom of customization.

+You can choose to exclude the RSpec test suite by running
+`solidus_starter_frontend --skip-specs`.

 In addition, please note that the command will add Solidus Auth Devise
 frontend components to your app.
 At the moment, you will need to manually